Rest & Repair Awards

 The Rest and Repair Award is a joyous celebration and a genuine love letter to Black women nonprofit leaders in Washington State who have worked tirelessly – and often without acknowledgment – to make our state a better place for us all to live.
 We See You, Black Women of Washington.
 We see your work.
 We see your grace.
 We see your strength.
 We see your good judgment.
 We want to give you the resources you need to find some ease and heal.
 To Rest and Repair.
 To win.

-WaWF will make five Rest & Repair Awards in 2022 and another five 2023.
+WaWF made five Rest & Repair Awards in 2022 and will make another five in 2023.
 The application process is nomination based and nominations are open to the public.
 The Rest & Repair Cohort, made up of Black WaWF members and Black community members, designed the award and will decide the award recipients.
-WaWF and the Rest & Repair Cohort will announce the first five awards in February of 2023.

 All nominees must be a Black or African American woman living in Washington State who leads, works for, or volunteers with a non-profit organization operating in Washington State; and be 18 years or older.Nominate Someone for the Rest & Repair Award